gouthampai/thoughts-and-musings/src/content/posts/deploy-net-10-service-to-container-app.md

 7. Click on the Federated Credentials tab and click the button to add a new credential
 8. In the scenario dropdown, choose "Github Actions deploying Azure resources".
 You will now see some fields you have to fill out.
 9. If you're using github for personal development, the organization name will be the name of your github account. (for me, this was gouthampai)
-10. Fill in the name of your repository and the name of the environment that will be correspond to the azure deployment.
+10. Fill in the name of your repository and the name of the environment that will correspond to the azure deployment.
 If you will be using this to deploy to more than one environment in azure, you might prefer to link it deployments with a specific branch or tag.
 I opted to use the environment set as "production" in github.
 11. Give the credential a name and finish things up.
 12. The last thing you'll need to do is to grant the service principal access to deploy to your new container app.
 In the azure portal, navigate to the container app you created and click on Access Control (IAM).
 13. You'll want to grant the role of Container Apps Contributor to the service principal you just created.